awsdocs/amazon-fsx-lustre-user-guide/doc_source/limit-access-security-groups.md

 1. Choose **Save** to save and apply the new inbound rules\.

 By default, security group rules allow all outbound traffic \(All, 0\.0\.0\.0/0\)\.
 If your security group doesn't allow all outbound traffic, add the following outbound rules to your security group\.
-These rules allow traffic between Amazon FSx for Lustre file servers and Lustre clients, and between Lustre file servers\.
+These rules allow traffic between FSx for Lustre file servers and Lustre clients, and between Lustre file servers\.

 **To add outbound rules to your security group**